My grandmother taught me how to dye Easter eggs with onion skins. |

 My 20-year-old texted me a few hours after I bought the eggs.
 He wanted to know; when are we dying eggs this year?
 I explained that I planned to do it while they were enjoying their all-day fishing excursion.
 He explained he was out buying egg-dying supplies, and; should he pick up eggs?
 I told him about my egg purchase.
 He was thrilled.
 As for me, his inquiry meant I needed to boil more than half a dozen eggs.
 He came home with not one, but two egg-dying kits.
 Evidently he was expecting the family egg dying tradition to be resurrected this year, despite our boys' ages and my lack of grandchildren.

-Success with a Pinterest idea means
+Success with a Pinterest idea means new traditions and more dyed eggs. |

 In addition to dying raw and hard boiled eggs, I set a precedence last year I have now come to regret.
 Rather than simply make plain deviled eggs, I mastered Easter deviled eggs.
 My family absolutely loved the Pinterest-worthy, colorful, tasty eggs.
 To make Easter deviled eggs, one must peel the boiled eggs and then dye them.